Winter Hiking in the Blue Ridge

 4. Wear footwear appropriate for the weather—waterproof boots and warm socks.
 You might even consider bringing an extra pair of socks just in case.

 5. Carry a small daypack with additional supplies: a mini flashlight, small first aid kit, extra layers, matches in a waterproof container, an emergency whistle.
-Consider an emergency blanket that folds into a small package in case you get lost and have to stay warm.
+Consider an emergency blanket that folds into a small package in case you get los

 6. Bring lip balm or petroleum jelly to soothe chapped lips and faces.